nkmathew/yasi-sexp-indenter/README.md

   file.

 ### Command Line Arguments

-    usage: yasi [-h] [-nc] [-nb] [-nm] [-nw] [-no] [-ne] [--dialect DIALECT] [-v] [-bd BACKUP_DIR] [-di DEFAULT_INDENT] [-ic] [-uni]
+    usage: yasi [-h] [-nc] [-nb] [-nm] [-nw] [-no] [-ne] [-o OUTPUT_FILE] [--dialect DIALECT] [-v] [-bd BACKUP_DIR] [-di DEFAULT_INDENT] [-ic] [-uni]
                 [files [files ...]]

     Dialect-aware s-expression indenter

     positional arguments:
     files                 List of files to be indented

     optional arguments:
     -h, --help            show this help message and exit -nc, --no-compact     Don't compact the code, just indent -nb, --no-backup      Don't create a backup file even if --backup-dir is specified
     -nm, --no-modify      Don't modify the file
     -nw, --no-warning     Don't display warnings
     -no, --no-output      Suppress output of the indented code -ne, --no-exit        Instructs the program not to exit when a warning is raised.
+    -o OUTPUT_FILE        Path/name of output file
     --dialect DIALECT     Use Scheme keywords
     -v, --version         Prints script version
     -bd BACKUP_DIR, --backup-dir BACKUP_DIR
                             The directory where the backup file is to be written -di DEFAULT_INDENT, --default-indent DEFAULT_INDENT
                             The indent level to be used in case a function's argument is in the next line.
 Vim uses 2, the most common being 1.
     -ic, --indent-comments
                             If true, comment lines will be indented possibly messing with any deliberate comment layout
     -uni, --uniform       Dictates whether the if-clause and else-clause of an if-likeblock should have the same indent level.

 ### What yasi does not handle